First Battle of Dernancourt: Battle

 The German artillery bombardment was heaviest in the sector held by the right company of the 47th Battalion and the 19th NF on either side of the railway bridge northwest of Dernancourt.
 About 05:00, I/230 RIR began advancing down the slope from the line of the Morlancourt–Méaulte road in three waves, and was quickly met by Lewis gun fire from the 19th NF, which broke up the movement.
 The German battalion had barely been able to reach its jumping off point in time, and fell behind its barrage.
 It continued to advance through the Australian and British barrage south of Dernancourt and quickly moved through the village, part of the battalion reaching the railway embankment.
 About 09:30, the German shelling in the sector near the bridge lessened.
 The commander of the right section of the 12th Machine Gun Company, stationed near the bridge with the 19th NF, climbed up the embankment and looking over the rails, saw German bayonets sticking up on the other side.
 After a quick discussion with the ranking officer of the 19th NF in that area, it was decided they would attack immediately.
 Charging across the railway line, they pushed the German force back far enough to bring one of the Vickers guns into action.
 The fire from this gun drove the Germans of I/230 RIR back as far as Dernancourt.
 Before this counter-attack was launched, Foord, feeling his position to be insecure, requested reinforcement.
 Two companies of the 18th (Service) Battalion, Highland Light Infantry, were sent forward from the 106th Brigade support line, arriving around the time of the counter-attack, although they suffered significant casualties as they moved down the exposed slope.
 II and III/230 RIR were unable to get through Dernancourt to reinforce I/230 RIR, due to a tremendous Australian and British bombardment that fell on the village as they approached.
 They sought shelter in the cellars of the village.
 Any troops that attempted to cross the open ground between the village and the railway were shot down.

-About 10:00, a German force estimated at around two battalions in strength emerged from the village and lined out about 200 yd from the embankment among the hedgerows and gardens at the edge of the village.
+About 10:00, a German force estimated at two battalions in strength emerged from the village and lined out about 200 yd from the embankment among the hedgerows and gardens at the edge of the village.
 At the same time, a German barrage fell heavily about 200 yards behind the defending troops along the railway line.
 As ammunition was running low, resupply parties were sent forward from the support line, and the dead and wounded were stripped of what ammunition they had left.
 This renewed German pressure was focussed mainly on the left forward company of the 19th NF that held the railway bridge, which managed to push a Lewis gun team forward of the embankment to enfilade the assembling Germans.
 The German barrage increased about 10:25, and casualties mounted among the 19th NF.
 One of these was Foord, who was wounded in the neck but remained at his post.